fleemaja/ruby_chess/README.md

 Validates whether a player is in check without modifying the game state by calling a deep duplicate of the board.

-Can perform advanced movements like castling, en passant, and pawn promotion.
+Includes advanced movements like castling, en passant, and pawn promotion.

 ##Screen Shot